 We mailed notices of the zoning to all the property owners within 200 feet as required by ordinance, and we also mailed letters to the owners of the property.
-We received one mailed response in favor and heard two citizens speak, one in favor and one against.
+We received one mailed response in favor and heard one citizen speak in opposition.
 The property owners did not attend the meeting.
 When the properties were being annexed Staff spoke to the property owners and advised them at that time that the zoning would likely be based on the Land Use Plan.